bass-research-group/bass-research-group.github.io/_resources/profiling/0_Prerequisites.md

 ## Required (and useful) tools

-To connect to the BlueCrystal supercomputer, you will need an [SSH](https://en.wikipedia.org/wiki/Secure_Shell) client.
+To connect to the supercomputer, you will need an [SSH](https://en.wikipedia.org/wiki/Secure_Shell) client.
 If you use any Unix derivative, chances are you have a working `ssh` command for this purpose; if you're on Windows, some of your options are listed [below](#suggestions-for-windows-users).

 To write your code, we suggest you use an editor that you can customise to your liking, e.g. indentation or syntax highlighting.